 "Upward was soon heading moves in Victoria among the bona fide amateur clubs to form a new Association to carry on the old series of races.
 The Victorian clubs concerned drew closer together and conducted a regatta among themselves.
 The VRA itself declined to continue the intercolonial eights on other than the new terms, but appeared amenable to granting its patronage to any other group which wanted to conduct a race on the old terms.
 For its part, it decided to open its champion four and champion scull events to the other colonies (Queensland being the only one to take advantage of this position).

 President of the NSWRA

-It is interesting to note that New Zealand competed in several intercolonial championships and it was clear that pre Federation, New Zealand were to a large extent regarded as another colony which could compete.
+It is interesting to note that New Zealand competed in several intercolonial championships and it was clear that pre Federation, New Zealand was to a large extent regarded as another colony which could compete.
 New Zealand sought permission to compete at the Interstate Championships in 1913.
-The Australian States had no objection subject to there be no need for them to travel to New Zealand.
+The Australian States had no objection subject to there being no need for them to travel to New Zealand.

 Other examples of decisions at intercolonial conferences included the formation of a weather committee at the 1919 conference to adjudicate whether the weather was favourable for the event to be held on the day set out for the event.
 Further, very early in these events, it was resolved that WA need not compete in Queensland and Queensland need not compete in Western Australia.
 However all other Colonies had to compete annually at the Championships to obtain the right to conduct the event.
 This rule was eased for the duration of the depression.